JeyDotC/Hirudo/README.md

 -------------

-The Hirudo's documentation is, for now, a work in progress, currently you can see our Tutorial documentation (starting above) or the [API documentation](https://github.com/JeyDotC/Hirudo-docs).
+The Hirudo's documentation is, for now, a work in progress, currently you can see our Tutorial documentation (starting below) or the [API documentation](https://github.com/JeyDotC/Hirudo-docs).
 Both are made to be read directly in the repository they are in.

 If you've been using Hirudo for a while, you can contribute to the [Wiki](https://github.com/JeyDotC/Hirudo/wiki)